alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 have we also reached the limits for these new theories?
-A short dive into the applicability of modern physics will bring us clues that may help us understand black holes, dark matter and some other particularly poorly illuminated theories.
+A short dive into the applicability of modern physics will bring us clues that may help us understand black holes, dark matter and some other theories about poorly illuminated things.

 ## 🪅 Breaking Classical Laws

-Let us look at some classical laws and how they broke down.
+Let us look at how to break a classical law.
+We will start with an easy example.

 ### 🌡️ Newton's Less Famous Law